NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Bugs

-The EP-Launch program has been through several “releases” but there is still a chance you will find bugs.
+The EP-Launch program has been through several "releases" but there is still a chance you will find bugs.
 Please report them to the energyplus-support@gard.com address so that we can fix them prior to the release.

 If the pull-down lists ever are shown as blank the "reset" button may be used.
 This unlabeled button is very small in the lower left-hand corner of the main screen.
 It removes the items shown in the recently used file list and causes the program to forget the selected viewers and text editors; and exits the program.
 When you start EP-Launch again, you will need to make these selections (viewers and text editors) again.